xytechsystems/documentation/docs/REST-API Guide/Key fields and time formats.md

 Times are stored in the Xytech database as UTC times (the exception being when the Master Time Zone is not set to UTC, which is a legacy option)

-As a general the recommendation is to work in UTC times or local times using the Time Zone Header attribute.
+The recommendation is to work in UTC times or local times using the Time Zone Header attribute.

 ### POST, PUT and PATCH Examples